AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon OR Falling in Past Light Mid | Mad King's Mask / Pseudo Miracle / Rainbow of Absence | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light
+Early | Light as a Bodhi Leaf | Empty Like Shala or The Lonely Moon Mid | Mad King's Mask / Pseudo Miracle / Rainbow of Absence | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light

 !!! note
-    You can choose between 2 Support Skills based on your preference.
-The Lonely Moon will guarantee you getting F4 Double.
-Falling in Past Light is also fine, but you have to micro-manage its recharging by playing around its 6s CD in order to use it up to 3 times at most during the F4.
-If you can't micromanage it, you'll only get to use it 2 times by the time the Bonus timer ends.
+    Empty Like Shala is only for the +3 on Su signets.
+You can instead just go with The Lonely Moon to guarantee you'll get F4 Double.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | SA | LE
+Early | VC | LE
-Mid | SA / BK | BR or LE
+Mid | VC / BK | BR or LE
-Late | SA | BR or LE
+Late | SS | BR or LE

-!!! danger
-    LE is picked if you want instant 100 SP Ultimate.
-LE is also swapped if you grab Eden's Initial/Max SP signet.
-However, if you don't feel confident on your damage and especially if you're downscaling hard, you can just swap her out for BR instead, as long as you have Aponia's SP regen backing you up.

 !!! note
-    BKE is only for the purposes of filling Heimdall's Heavy Trauma Bar, forcefully ending his Red Mode.
+    VC is a must for the majority of the run due to the gather that she provides.
+For Heimdall, you can swap VC out for BK if you don't feel confident.
+Afterwards, for Husk, you use BR.
+LE is never swapped out until you get Eden's Initial SP signet.

 ####<p align="center">Elysia - Signet of ■■</p>